Back to blog

 • The date through which the information is accurate

-Who needs it: The title company or closing attorney.
-They use it to calculate the exact amount the seller owes the HOA so those obligations can be settled at closing.
+The title company or closing attorney is the one who needs this.
+They use it to figure out exactly what the seller owes the HOA so it all gets settled at the closing table.

-Typical cost: $150-$350 depending on the state and management company.
+Typical cost runs $150 to $350 depending on the state and the management company.
 Florida caps the fee at $250 for standard delivery.

-A resale package (also called a resale disclosure, disclosure packet, or resale certificate) is a comprehensive collection of documents about the HOA.
-Its job is to give the buyer enough information to understand what they're buying into.
+A resale package (also called a resale disclosure, disclosure packet, or resale certificate) is a collection of documents about the HOA itself.
+The point is to give the buyer enough information to understand what they're buying into.

-Think of it as the HOA's version of a property disclosure — but for the community, not just the unit.
+It's the HOA's version of a property disclosure, but for the community rather than just the unit.

 What's in a resale package: